thainamhoang/adasite/index.md

 {% include analysis/2013_embedding_example.html %}

-When coming back to the initial question of "whether the movies at the intersections are more successful", we should see that the lighter nodes tend to be bigger.
+As we have only one big cluster, then the question to ask when coming back to the the research problem is "whether the movies with higher degree are more successful", Thus, we should see that the lighter nodes are bigger.
 From the visual inspection it is really hard to tell if there is any association.
-There are bigger nodes (higher rated -> more successful) at the outskirts as well as in the middle of the cluster.
+There are bigger nodes (higher rated → more successful) at the outskirts as well as in the middle of the cluster.
+It might even be that the bigger clusters tend to be at the outskirts.
 To get a quantitative answer to our research question, we will perform **correlation analysis** (see further below).